Birds of a Feather (TV series)

-Birds of a Feather is a British sitcom originally broadcast on BBC One from 16 October 1989 to 24 December 1998, then revived on ITV from 2 January 2014 to 24 December 2020.
-The series stars Pauline Quirke and Linda Robson, with Lesley Joseph, created by Laurence Marks, Stewart Holt and Maurice Gran who also wrote many of the episodes.
+Birds of a Feather is an English sitcom originally broadcast on BBC One from 16 October 1989 to 24 December 1998, then revived on ITV from 2 January 2014 to 24 December 2020.
+The series stars Pauline Quirke and Linda Robson, with Lesley Joseph.
+It was created by Laurence Marks and Maurice Gran, who also wrote many of the episodes.

 In the first episode, sisters Sharon and Tracey are brought together when their husbands are sent to prison for armed robbery.
 Sharon, who lives in an Edmonton council flat, moves into Tracey's upmarket house in Chigwell, Essex.
-Their next-door neighbour and later friend Dorien, is a middle-aged married Jewish woman who is constantly having affairs with younger men.
+Their next-door neighbour and later friend Dorien is a middle-aged married Jewish woman who is constantly having affairs with younger men.
 In the last two BBC series, the location is changed to nearby Hainault, London, before returning to Chigwell in series 10 (the first aired on ITV).

 The series' original run ended on 24 December 1998 after nine years, and returned just over 15 years later, on 2 January 2014 (this time on ITV) for a tenth series.
 The opening episode of the new series attracted almost eight million viewers, giving ITV its highest-rated comedy since Barbara in 2000.
 A further two series were broadcast, followed by two Christmas specials.
-There was a further Christmas special in 2020, where Pauline Quirke did not appear due to her decision to take a step back from acting to focus on her performing arts academy.
+There was a further Christmas special in 2020, in which Pauline Quirke did not appear due to her decision to take a step back from acting, in order to focus on her performing arts academy.

-On 16 May 2021, ITV announced that there were no plans for further episodes and it would not be commissioned for another series.